INDEX (click on one of the topics below to jump to that section)

 - To provide new ways to avoid placing children in the middle of issues between their parents.

-During your PIP session, you will receive general information from trained volunteer facilitators about options for resolving disputes, the effects of parental conflict on children, and learn techniques for dealing with conflict without placing the children in the middle.
-The Parent Information Program is not about teaching you to be a parent, but to provide you with information that can help you, your child, and your child’s other parent when you are living apart.
+If you choose to attend an in-person PIP session, you will receive general information from trained volunteer facilitators about options for resolving disputes, the effects of parental conflict on children, and learn techniques for dealing with conflict without placing the children in the middle.
+The Parent Information Program is not about teaching you to be a parent, but to provide you with information that can help you and the child.
 You will not have to share personal information about your situation during your PIP session.

 The videos were developed by the Association des juristes d’expression française de la